adamwozhere/full-stack-open/part9/README.md

 (Trying to setup eslint but latter part causes problems with .eslintrc not seeing .tsconfig.json)
-Note: managed to fix but not really sure how, possible reloading into folder then back out? or just changing to .eslintrc and not .eslintrc.cjs (module.exports = {}) exercise 9.7 = 40min
+Note: managed to fix but not really sure how, possible reloading into folder then back out? or just changing to .eslintrc and not .eslintrc.cjs (module.exports = {}) exercise 9.7 = 40min exercise 9.8 = 30min (managed to fix eslint error by changing "project": true - as this sets eslint to use the .tsconfig.json that is closest to the source files!)